Everett Alvarez High School: Demographics and social justice work

 Minority enrollment at Alvarez is 92% with a student population of majority Hispanic at 72% as well as having a significant Asian population at 26%.
 Prominent ethnic groups include a large Mexican demographic as well as Argentine, Puerto Rican, Central American, Filipino, Vietnamese, Cantonese/other Chinese, Japanese, and Central Asians forming significant numbers.
 The school had a very significant Eastern European population around the time of its opening.
 The school’s Baile Folklorico team and Tinikling teams are highly rated citywide performing at multiple cultural events.
 The school also boasts many clubs reflecting its cultural diversity with a Japanese Club, Spanish Club, Argentine Society, Mexican Folklore Club, Filipino Club, Liberty in North Korea Team, DREAM Academy Club, AVID, PUENTE, GEAR-UP, and many others.
 The school is ranked as the 3rd safest school in Salinas, seeing drastic improvements from the controversial gang violence between its Mexican and Vietnamese communities in the late 1990s to early 2000s.
 Everett Alvarez offers a depth of faculty to student/parental support with an individualized focus in supporting migrant families.
 The school is only one of two in Monterey County to offer translators in Spanish, Japanese, Filipino, Cantonese, and even the indigenous Oaxacan languages of Mixteco and Nahuatl.

 In response to growing racial tensions and national recognition for Salinas’s educational resource disparities, Everett Alvarez is home to several successful youth empowerment and educational success programs.
 The University of California, Berkeley implemented its PUENTE educational program there as did California State University, Monterey Bay’s GEAR-UP branch.
 The school also has an integrated AVID program as of the late 2010s, implemented in reaction to the school’s graduate college-going rate of 8% (as noted by the City’s Board of Education.).
 The AVID and PUENTE program are modeled after and given support by the Freedom Writers Foundation.

 Sport

-Everett Alvarez High School has sports programs such as tennis, volleyball, basketball, football, water polo, golf, and baseball.
+Everett Alvarez High School has sports programs such as tennis, volleyball, basketball, football, badminton, water polo, golf, and baseball.
 The school’s athletic department provides consistent state contenders for wrestling, swimming, and both track and field events.